Center-for-the-Future-of-Trust/dissentometer/scrape_wikipedia/README.md

 adding batch because
 i can pass 1 at a time, or supposedly 50 articles at a time (in a single request)

+Global concurrency

+Start low: --concurrency 2 or --concurrency 3.

+That’s 2–3 requests “in flight” at a time globally.
+With batch size 50, that’s up to 150 articles processed per wave.

+Per-host concurrency

+Keep --per-host 1.

+This prevents hammering a single language Wikipedia.
+Each host gets one request at a time.

+Batch size

+Use --batch 50.
+Wikimedia caps at 50 titles for normal accounts; higher numbers just get split.

 ### Python CLI Flags

 #### `--output PATH`